graduateshotline logo

 Information Regarding Pre-ACT Test Day

-Test Date-Pre-ACT dates are informed officially by the school that the student attends.
-Announcements must be closely monitored to not miss the same.
-Student/Parent can also enquire about the same to the counselor.
+Test Date- Pre-ACT dates are informed officially by the school that the student attends any day from September through June.
+Announcements must be closely monitored so as not to miss them.
+Students/parents can also enquire about the same to the counselor.

 Test-taking Strategies